Computing to Change the World for the Better:

 A Research-focused Workshop for Women

-California State University Long Beach is hosting a three-day workshop for undergraduate women from Southern California.
-Participants will work on research problems with clear real-world applications in teams led by faculty and assisted by graduate students.
-Additional sessions are planned to inspire female undergraduates and enrich their knowledge about research and graduate programs.
+California State University Long Beach hosted a three-day workshop for undergraduate women from Southern California.
+More than 50 female undergraduates (from Cal State Long Beach, Cal State Fullerton, Cal Poly Pomona, San Diego State University, UC Irvine and UC San Diego) worked on research problems with clear real-world applications in teams led by faculty and assisted by graduate students.
+Additional sessions inspired female undergraduates and enrich their knowledge about research and graduate programs.

 - Dr. Anahita Shayesteh, Senior Staff Engineer, Samsung